-The Independent Editorial Team
+The Independent Editorial & Writing Team

-Contributing Editor Erin Trahan’s background in film includes producing, programming, and multi-platform film journalism.
-In addition to editing The Independent since 2009, she has written about film for WBUR—Boston’s NPR News Station, The Boston Globe, NewEnglandFilm.com, and several other publications.
+Editor Emeritus Erin Trahan’s background in film includes producing, programming, and multi-platform film journalism.
+She served as Editor of The Independent from 2009-2017.
+In addition, she has written about film for WBUR—Boston’s NPR News Station, The Boston Globe, NewEnglandFilm.com, and several other publications.
 Erin has served as series moderator for The DocYard and led film discussions for the Museum of Fine Arts, Boston, Boston Public Library, and several film festivals.
 She oversaw distribution of the documentary Love and Other Anxieties and recently finished her fourth Frommer’s Guide to Montréal and Quebec City.

 Film Studies Guest Editor Emeritus Jayson Baker produces The Global Screen series for The Independent.
 Jayson thinks, writes, teaches, and develops curricula across the humanities and arts with special attention to American cultural studies in different eras of internationalization.
 Jayson’s work explores themes of community, citizenship, and identity in film, literature, and popular culture with the aim of intervening and interpreting representations of race, ethnicity, class, gender, and sexuality and voices of mis/under-represented groups.
 He currently serves as Honors Program Director at Curry College (Milton, MA).